WhyNotNatural

 Foods that Lower Blood Sugar

-If you've recently been told that you have elevated blood sugar (or hyperglycemia), you're in good company.
-One in three adults have pre-diabetes and many don't even know it!
-On top of that, according to the CDC, 34 million American adults have diabetes.
+If you’ve recently been told you have elevated blood sugar (also known as hyperglycemia), you’re far from alone.
+Nearly one in three adults has prediabetes, and many don’t even know it.
+According to the CDC, over 34 million American adults are living with diabetes.

 Cruciferous Vegetables